naala89/apiopenstudio_reverse_proxy/README.md

 * `http.routers.traefik.tls.domains.*.main`
 * `http.routers.traefik.tls.domains.*.sans`

-Update the following entries to point to the correct filenames:
+Update the following entries to point to the correct filenames (the path to the files should remain `/etc/certs/`):

 * `tls.certificates.*.certFile`
 * `tls.certificates.*.keyFile`